eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-admin-intro.md

 {{product_formal_name}}'s power comes from the unique Eclipse Che workspaces which are portable and shareable because they are composed of projects (source files) and environments (runtimes).

-# How Che Workspaces Work
+# Workspace Activation
-## 1. You start with a production runtime
+## 1. Create a workspace with a production runtime
 - A Docker image or a “recipe”, for example a Dockerfile / Composefile
 - Runtimes can inherit from other kinds of “machines” such as SSH
 - Images are built, if necessary, and run with additional run + volume mount parameters
+- We provide numerous "stacks" with pre-defined Docker compose and image runtimes.

-## 2. Che "dev modes” the runtime
+## 2. "Dev Mode” the Workspace
 - Agents ⇒ ZIP package of bash software to be installed + started in the runtime (sshd, intellisense, sync)
 - Agents ⇒ Can be added during workspace boot, or after it has started triggered by a developer activity
 - Agents ⇒ Added through either a volume mount or HTTP download from the Che server - depending upon config